LT3SD: Latent Trees for 3D Scene Diffusion: Ablation Study

 \subsection{Coarse-to-Fine Refinement}

 For large-scale 3D generation, generating patches autoregressively can be highly time-consuming.
 In the 3D scene depicted in \cref{fig:comparison}, our full model initially generates the scene patch-by-patch, as outlined in \cref{eq:patch_by_patch}, focusing on capturing the coarse structure.
-We then apply a coarse-to-fine refinement process, adding high-frequency details using the parallel algorithm, as described in \cref{eq:multidiffusion}.
+We then apply a coarse-to-fine refinement process, adding high-frequency details using the parallel algorithm, as described in \cref{eq:multidiffusion}. \cref{fig:comparison} shows that our highest resolution synthesis notably improves details in object structures such as chairs and pillows, compared to the coarser resolution shown on the left.
 In the ablation study (\cref{tab:ablation_2}), we replaced the parallel algorithm with the autoregressive one~\cref{eq:patch_by_patch} to generate the finer levels.
 The results show that this approach uses $2.5\times$ inference time, compared to our full model.
 This demonstrates that the batch-wise coarse-to-fine approach significantly reduces overall inference time for large-scale 3D scene generation, in contrast to the purely patch-by-patch method.
 Furthermore, our approach can be accelerated using multi-GPU setups, a capability that previous works~\cite{wu2024blockfusion, liu2023pyramid}, which employ naive autoregressive patch-wise outpainting, do not support.